Next Ally Network Event:

 - Attending occasional Ally meetings and information sessions on various issues.

 Because most people grow up in a world that is predominantly heterosexual, our beliefs, attitudes and behaviours are often shaped by this, with assumptions made and entrenched in our culture.
-However this ‘one size fits all’ model does not necessarily accommodate GLBTTIQQ people.
-The process of alliance to GLBTTIQQ people and GLBTTIQQ issues can take time.
+However this ‘one size fits all’ model does not necessarily accommodate LGBTIQ people.
+The process of alliance to LGBTIQ people and LGBTIQ issues can take time.
 For this reason, awareness training and information sessions that examine heterosexist assumptions are an essential part of becoming an Ally.

 All Allies are subject to a screening process and training.
 Undertaking the training does not necessarily lead to becoming an Ally and you may decide the role is not one you feel comfortable with and so choose not to become an Ally.